pecinaon/doctrine-mapper/README.md

 Form builder automatically suggest type from property type.
 This builder automatically suggest required and numeric types.
 Automatically create component type from property type and find relations.
-When you have relation mapped by any annotation, the builder find values and keys from EntityManager from Kdbyby.
+When you have relation mapped by any annotation, the builder find values and keys from EntityManager from Kdyby.
 Target entity have to specified __toString method, cause it is for label in select, radio, ...